-- (a) Voids, Field VMA, and Dust/AC Ratio.
-The Engineer will determine the random tonnage and the Contractor shall be responsible for obtaining the sample according to the Department's Manual of Test Procedures for Materials "PFP and QCP Hot-Mix Asphalt Random Jobsite Sampling Procedure". - (b) Density: After final rolling, the Engineer will identify the random core locations within each density testing interval according to the Department's Manual of Test Procedures for Materials "PFP and QCP Random Density Procedure".
+(a) Voids, Field VMA, and Dust/AC Ratio.
+For each sublot, the Engineer will determine the random tonnage for the sample and the Contractor shall be responsible for obtaining the sample according to the Department's Manual of Test Procedures for Materials "PFP and QCP Hot-Mix Asphalt Random Jobsite Sampling Procedure".
+The Engineer will not disclose the random location of the sample until after the truck containing the random tonnage has been loaded and en-route to the project. (b) Density.
+The Engineer will not disclose the random location of the sample until after the final rolling.

 The Contractor shall cut the 4 in.
-(100 mm) cores within the same day and prior to opening to traffic unless otherwise approved by the Engineer.
+(100 mm) diameter cores within the same day and prior to opening to traffic unless otherwise approved by the Engineer.
 All core holes shall be filled immediately upon completion of coring.
 All water shall be removed from the core holes prior to filling.
 All core holes shall be filled with a rapid hardening mortar or concrete which shall be mixed in a separate container prior to placement in the hole.
 Any depressions in the surface of the filled core holes greater than 1/4 in.
 (6 mm) at the time of final inspection will require removal of the fill material to the depth of the lift thickness and replacement.